mortcodesweb/mortcodesweb/README.md

 ## Workspaces
 Make/Makefile, Gradle, Docker, Node.js Package(s) and Custom.
 ## About
 Minecraft mods?
-A thing from the past envaded by stans. lol
+A thing from the past envaded by stans. lol (and 'Lol' with capital L for the sad guys)